Geophysics-AI/cme216-spring-2020/Homework/ADCME_HW/HW Questions.md

 ## Problem 3: Parameter Inverse Problem in 2D

-In this problem, we will digger deeper into how ADCME works with numerical solvers.
+In this problem, we will explore more deeply how ADCME works with numerical solvers.
 We will use an important technique, custom operators, for incorporating C++ codes.
-This will be useful when you want to accelerate a performance critical part, or you want to reuse existing codes.
+This will be useful when you want to accelerate a performance-critical part, or you want to reuse existing codes.
 To make the problem simple, the `C++` kernel has been prepared for you.

 We consider the 2D case and $T=1 $.
 We assume that $\Omega=[0,1]^2$.
 We impose zero boundary conditions on the entire boundary $\Gamma_D=\partial\Omega$.
-Additionally, we assume the initial condition is zero everywhere.
-Two sensors are located at (0.2,0.2) and $(0.8,0.8)$ and these sensors record  time series of the temperature $u_1(t)$ and $u_2(t)$.
+Additionally, we assume that the initial condition is zero everywhere.
+Two sensors are located at $(0.2,0.2)$ and $(0.8,0.8)$ and these sensors record time series of the temperature $u_1(t)$ and $u_2(t)$.
 The thermal diffusivity coefficient is a linear function of the space coordinates

 $$\kappa(x, y) = a + bx + cy$$

 where $a, b$ and $c$ are three coefficients we want to find out from the data $u_1(t)$ and $u_2(t)$.

+{:start="8"}
-**(a)** Write down the mathematical optimization problem for the inverse modeling.
+1. Write down the mathematical optimization problem for the inverse modeling.

 We use the finite difference method to discretize the PDE.
 Consider $\Omega=[0,1]\times [0,1]$, we use a uniform grid and divide the domain into $m\times n$ squares, with length $\Delta  x$.
 We also divide $[0,T]$ into $N_T$ intervals of equal length.
 The implicit scheme for the equation is